-The objectName includes all the non-unique identifiers of the object and we may have 0- such identifiers namely this element is optional (O) and we may have multiple such elements repeating (R).
+The objectName includes all the non-unique identifiers of the object and there may be 0- such identifiers namely this element is optional (O) and there may be multiple such elements repeating (R).

 The objectVersionIdentifier includes the unique identifiers of this version of the object and may have 1- such identifiers, with at least one such element mandatory (M).
 Multiple elements may repeat (R).